Example ConfigurationBelow is an example frontend configuration xml file. Click on any piece for a more detailed description.

 - <frontend><groups><group><match><job query_expr="expr" >This is a Condor ClassAd expression to select valid user jobs to find glideins for.
 It will be evaluated by Condor and should be a valid Condor expression.
 For instance, query_expr="(JobUniverse==5)" will select only vanilla universe jobs.

 More on match expressions

 - <frontend><groups><group><match><job><match attrs><match attr name="name" >A list of glidein factory attributes used in the factory match expression.
 Each match attribute should be a Condor classad attribute that is listed in the above match_expr.
 More on match expressions

 - <frontend><groups><group><security><proxies><proxy absfname="proxy" security_class="classname" >Group-specific proxies for submitting glideins can be defined that will be passed to the factory in addition to any globally defined proxies.
 See above for more information about the proxy tags.

-If multiple (secondary) user pool collectors are being used, refer to the Advanced Condor Configuration Mulitple Collectors document for details on the configuration.
+For scalability purposes, multiple (secondary) user pool collectors can be used.
+Refer to the Advanced Condor Configuration Multiple Collectors document for details for the Condor configuration.

 <file absfname="script name" executable="True" comment="comment"/>

 The script will be copied to the Web-accessible area and added to the glidein's file_list, and when a glidein starts, the glidein startup script will pull it and execute it.
 If any parameters are needed, they can be specified using <attr />.

 Files will be in the "main" sub directory for factory files and the "client" sub directory for frontend files.